Round up of latest top people news stories

 Little Mix’s Perrie Edwards cheers on footballer fiancé Alex Oxlade-Chamberlain during his final Liverpool game

-Little Mix singer Perrie Edwards supported fiancé Alex Oxlade-Chamberlain in his final game for Liverpool.
-Joined by their 18-month-old son Axel, the family celebrated Alex's career at Anfield.
-In a recent interview, Perrie discussed the challenges of balancing motherhood, career, and wedding planning.
-The couple, engaged since June last year, have started organising their big day.
-Perrie is also working with mental health charity Better Help to raise awareness and end stigma around mental health, following her own struggles with anxiety.
+Little Mix singer Perrie Edwards celebrated fiancé Alex Oxlade-Chamberlain's final game at Liverpool, joined by their 18-month-old son Axel.
+The couple got engaged in June last year and have started planning their wedding.
+In a recent interview with Grazia, Perrie discussed the challenges of balancing motherhood, a career, and wedding planning.
+Meanwhile, the singer has also partnered with mental health charity Better Help to raise awareness and break the stigma surrounding mental health, after opening up about her own struggles with anxiety.

-This Morning viewers confused by Alison Hammond’s suggestion that George Michael could appear on the show
+TV personality Carol Vorderman has taken a step away from ITV after securing a role on BBC's prime-time show, Have I Got News For You.
+The former Countdown star, who frequently appeared on ITV's This Morning, will join the satirical panel talk show hosted by journalist Steph McGovern.
+Carol announced the news to her 352,000 Instagram followers and expressed her excitement about joining the show.
+Have I Got News For You will air on BBC One on Friday, May 26, at 9 pm.

-This Morning's new interim presenters Alison Hammond and Dermot O'Leary faced backlash from viewers after a series of on-air blunders.
-Hammond, replacing Phillip Schofield, mistakenly asked if the late George Michael was appearing on the show during a Wham! tribute and mispronounced guest Anne Nolan's name.
-Fans criticised Hammond on Twitter for her gaffes, questioning her suitability for the hosting role.
+Birmingham and West Midlands' wealthiest individuals hail from diverse backgrounds, including gambling, retail, IT, and property development, according to the 2023 Sunday Times Rich List.
+Although none made the UK's top 10, the region's richest hold their own, as new entrepreneurs join legacy billionaires.
+Nationally, Gopi Hinduja and his family top the list with a £35bn net worth, followed by self-made billionaire Sir Jim Ratcliffe, worth £29.688bn.

 Peaky Blinders’ star Cillian Murphy met his wife of 18 years before he was famous: what keeps them together

-Real Madrid target Jude Bellingham faces concerns from fans over La Liga's handling of racism, following the recent racial abuse suffered by winger Vinicius Jr during a match against Valencia.
-Fans took to social media to discourage Bellingham from joining the Spanish league, highlighting the need for appropriate measures against racism.
-Vinicius Jr shared incidents of racial abuse on Instagram, questioning the lack of repercussions for perpetrators and clubs.
-The post has received over five million likes, and seven people have been arrested in connection with the incidents.
+Stephen Graham at Chelsea Flower Show 2023 in pictures: photos of award-winning actor opening new garden

-Lorraine Kelly, the 63-year-old presenter of ITV's daytime show, Lorraine, experienced a wardrobe coincidence when guest Jo Elvin appeared, wearing the same blazer.
-The pair laughed off the mishap, discussing it on-air and posting photos on Instagram.
-Fans found humour in the situation, with some commenting on their excellent taste.
-The blazer was identified as being from the brand ME+EM.
-Earlier in the week, Kelly had another embarrassing incident when a miscommunication with guest Will Young led to her mentioning his recently deceased dog.
-Lorraine airs weekdays at 9 am on ITV.
+Actor Stephen Graham has opened the Rare Space Sanctuary Garden at the RHS Chelsea Flower Show, designed by Charlie Hawkes for dementia patients seeking a peaceful outdoor space.
+The National Brain Appeal ambassador revealed the garden, featuring 2,000 plants and multi-stem Parrotia persica trees, won gold at the show.
+The garden will later be relocated to the world's first Rare Dementia Support Centre.
+Graham describes the project as a "pleasure" and urges support for the centre via nationalbrainappeal.org.

-Coleen Rooney celebrated her son Klay's 10th birthday by sharing a heartfelt collage of photos on Instagram.
-The post featured Klay with his family and playing football for Manchester United's junior team, echoing his father Wayne Rooney's career.
-Friends and fans shared their birthday wishes in the comments section.
-Wayne also dedicated a post to Klay on his own social media.
-Coleen and Wayne, parents to four sons, have been together for 20 years and are planning to renew their wedding vows as Wayne manages DC United in the US while Coleen remains in Liverpool with their children.
+Coleen Rooney celebrated her son Klay's 10th birthday with a heartwarming photo collage on Instagram.
+The wife of former footballer Wayne Rooney shared pictures of Klay with his family, including a shot of him playing for Manchester United's junior team.
+Both parents wished their son a happy birthday on social media, receiving well wishes from fans.
+The couple, together for 20 years, have four sons: Kai, 13, Klay, 10, Kit, 7, and Cass, 5.
+They married in June 2008 and are planning to renew their vows as Wayne manages DC United in the US and Coleen cares for their children in Liverpool.

 The best videos delivered daily